sel-hamr/movies-api/README.md

 ## Description

 A simple movies API built with Node.js, Express, and MongoDB.
+The API allows users to add, update, delete, likes and retrieve comment movies.
+It also includes user authentication and authorization, input validation, and error handling.

 ## Features

 - Add, update, delete, and retrieve movies.
 - User authentication and authorization.
 - Input validation and error handling.
+- User can add favorite movies.
+- User can retrieve movies who have favorite by user.
+- User can add comment to movie.
+- User can retrieve comment by movie.
+- User can like comment.
+- User can retrieve comment who have like by user.

 ## Installation